MiscellaneousTechJSSPS/TherAIpist/README.md

 <h1 align="center" id="title">TherAIpist - AI Chatbot for Mental Health Support</h1>

-<p id="description">TherAIpist is an AI-powered chatbot designed to provide mental health support.
-It helps users assess their mental well-being by asking relevant questions about their mood and behaviors.
-Based on the responses it estimates the likelihood of conditions like depression suicidal thoughts and schizophrenia.
+<p id="description">TherAIpist is an AI-powered chatbot designed to provide mental health support for students and working professionals.
+It helps users assess their mental well-being by asking relevant questions about their stress levels and behaviors.
+Based on the responses it estimates the likelihood of conditions like depression and suicidal thoughts.
 After the assessment the chatbot provides a safe and private environment for users to engage in further conversation and receive emotional support.</p>